s-a-c/dotfiles/dot-config/zsh/docs/010-zsh-configuration/070-file-organization.md

 ```

-**New in v2.0**: All versioned components now include a `.02` layer for safe development and instant rollback capability.
+**Updated 2025-11-02**: Version `.02` is now the active production layer for all components.
+Version `.01` serves as a stable rollback point.

 ### 1.2.
 Visual Tree